breandan/kotlingrad/README.md

 # Kotlin𝛁: A type-safe AD implementation for Kotlin

+Kotlin𝛁 is a framework for type safe [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) in [Kotlin](https://kotl.in).

+# Introduction

 Inspired by [Stalin∇](https://github.com/Functional-AutoDiff/STALINGRAD), [Autograd](https://github.com/hips/autograd), [DiffSharp](https://github.com/DiffSharp/DiffSharp), [Tangent](https://github.com/google/tangent), [Myia](https://github.com/mila-udem/myia) et al.

 AD is useful for [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) and has a variety of applications in numerical optimization and machine learning.

-We aim to provide an algebraically sound implementation of AD for type safe tensor manipulations.
+We aim to provide an algebraically sound implementation of AD for type safe tensor operations.

 # Usage

+The following example should help you get started:

 ```kotlin
 import edu.umontreal.kotlingrad.math.calculus.DoubleFunctor